 The shear wave velocity calculator determines the velocity of a shear wave as it moves through a body.
 This velocity is calculated based on the two main parameters or properties of a material, which are density and shear modulus.
-An example of shear waves is a seismic wave.
-That's why shear wave velocity is a key parameter in soil analysis in the area of geotechnical evaluation of ground sites.
+An example of a shear wave is a seismic wave.
+That's why.
 The faster the velocity, the lesser the ground is shaking.
 Read on to understand what is shear wave velocity and how to calculate shear wave velocity.

 What is a shear wave?